 Employers maintaining an office or transacting business within the State and making payment of any wages or other remuneration subject to withholding under the United States Internal Revenue Code are required to withhold State income tax on such wages or remuneration at prescribed rates.
-Filing frequency is determined based on the amount of an employer's withholdings between July 1 and June 30, immediately preceding the calendar year: under \$3,600 file quarterly; from \$3,600 to \$20,000 file monthly; and over \$20,000 file up to eight times per month.
+Filing frequency is determined based on the amount of an employer's withholdings between July 1 and June 30, immediately preceding the calendar year.
+Employers file quarterly, monthly or up to eight times per month.

 Corporation Franchise Tax: An annual franchise tax is levied on business corporations organized under State laws, excepting banks and building and loan associations.
 The tax levy is based on either the corporation's total number of authorized shares of capital stock or on its assumed par value.
 The basis yielding the lesser tax revenue is applied.
-Effective January 1, 2009, the maximum tax was increased from \$165,000 to \$180,000.
+Effective August 2, 2017 (for tax year 2017), a new two-tier maximum tax was put into effect with the regular maximum tax increased from \$180,000 to \$200,000 and a higher maximum tax of \$250,000 was established for 'large corporations,' defined as publicly-traded corporations either with (i) consolidated annual gross revenues equal to or greater than \$750,000,000 or (ii) consolidated assets equal to or greater than \$750,000,000, and consolidated annual gross revenues not less than \$250,000,000 and consolidated assets not less than \$250,000,000.
 Applying the authorized share basis, the tax is levied according to the following rate schedule:

-- 5,000 shares or less (minimum tax): \$175.00 - 5,001 10,000 shares: \$250.00 - \$75.00 for each additional 10,000 shares or portion thereof - Maximum annual tax is \$180,000.00
+- 5,000 shares or less (minimum tax): \$175.00 - 5,001 10,000 shares: \$250.00 - \$75.00 for each additional 10,000 shares or portion thereof (rising to \$85.00 in tax year 2018) - Maximum annual tax is \$200,000.00 for most corporations - Maximum annual tax is \$250,000.00 for large publicly-traded corporations

-Applying the assumed par value basis, the tax is levied at a rate of \$350 for each \$1.0 million or fractional part thereof of the corporation's taxable gross assets per the ratio of authorized to issued shares.
-The maximum annual franchise tax is \$180,000.00 and the minimum tax is \$175.00.
+Applying the assumed par value basis, the tax is levied at a rate of \$400 for each \$1.0 million or fractional part thereof of the corporation's taxable gross assets per the ratio of authorized to issued shares.
 Tax payments for any corporation whose annual franchise taxes exceed \$5,000.00 are required to be made quarterly.
 Other companies pay once each year, on March 1.